Awards Logo

 • The reaction of learners and other key stakeholders to the design has been positive.

-• There was a clear rationale for the use of mobile devices to meet the requirement.
+• There was a clear rationale for the adoption of AI to meet a defined and measurable business or performance need.

 Best use of social and collaborative learning technologies